konfou/konfou.github.io/_posts/2021-03-16-unix-filesystem-hierarchy.md

 ## Virtual file systems

-The userspace or virtual file systems are filesystems not presented on a storage  medium  and show  the  strength  of the  _everything-is-a-file_ abstraction found in  Unix systems.
+The userspace or virtual file systems are filesystems not presented on a storage  medium  and show  the  strength  of the  _everything is a file_ abstraction found in  Unix systems.
 I've noted virtual  file systems in root  hierarchy with  virtfs.
 The  `/dev`,  using `devfs`,  is the  the location  of special  or  device files.
 The  `/proc`, using  `procfs`,